M-Vais/HockeyInfo/README.md

-# HockeyInfo
+## hockey-info

-This is an outdated android app that allows you to search players in NHL/WHA.
-The scraper is currently outdated.
-I have plans on updating the scraper and the user interface to be a more complete app.
+An outdated android prototype that allowed users to search hockey players from [hockey-reference](https://www.hockey-reference.com).
+I built this app to test the performance and capability of scraping a website on android.